Veritomyx/PeakInvestigator-API-CPP/README.md

 # PeakInvestigator-CPP-SDK
-A C++ library for interacting with the PeakInvestigator™ public API (https://peakinvestigator.veritomyx.com/api)
+A C++ library for interacting with the PeakInvestigator™ public API (https://peakinvestigator.veritomyx.com/api).

 ## Building
 CMake is used to generate files for a naive build on different supported platforms, including Visual Studio solutions, Unix-style Makefiles, and XCode.
 For a full list, see https://cmake.org/cmake/help/v3.0/manual/cmake-generators.7.html.

 The general process is to create a build directory and run CMake from there.
-For example, the following commands should work on Unix-based platforms:
+For example, the following commands will generate Makefiles on Unix-based platforms:

 ```
 mkdir build